yury-lysogorskiy/lammps/doc/src/Errors_details.rst

 equal style (or similar) variables can only be expanded before the box is defined if they do not reference anything that cannot be defined before the box (e.g. a compute or fix reference or a thermo keyword).

+.. _hint13:

+Illegal ... command
+^^^^^^^^^^^^^^^^^^^

+These are a catchall error messages that used to be used a lot in LAMMPS (also programmers are sometimes lazy).
+They usually include the name of the source file and the line where the error happened.
+This can be used to track down what caused the error (most often some form of syntax error) by looking at the source code.
+However, this has two disadvantages: 1. one has to check the source file from the exact same LAMMPS version, or else the line number would be different or the core may have been rewritten and that specific error does not exist anymore.

+The LAMMPS developers are committed to replace these too generic error messages with more descriptive errors, e.g. listing *which* keyword was causing the error, so that it will be much simpler to look up the correct syntax in the manual (and without referring to the source code).

 ------